-This recipe was originally published in 2013 – and has become our most popular breakfast recipe.
-I’ve updated the post with new info (and Halloween costumes!)
-I also retested the recipe to make sure it still works perfectly.
+Originally published in 2013, Maple Pumpkin Pecan Waffles have become our most popular breakfast recipe.
+The post has been updated with new Halloween costumes(!) – and I tested the recipe to make sure it still works perfectly.

 Stuffed into my 17-year-old Better Homes & Gardens cookbook is a piece of notebook paper – all battered and stained – with the recipe at the bottom of this post written on it.

 The notebook paper also has several notes on it.
 They read:

 Halloween 2010: Hula Dancer, Ladybug & Baby Pumpkin

 Halloween 2012: Leprechaun, Toothpaste, Dinosaur & Baby Tiger

 Halloween 2013: Darth Vader, Princess Leia, Yoda & Duck

 Halloween 2015: Cowgirl, Huntress, Cowboy, Dragon